 Levies are set by the MiCs, the school’s Finance Manager, and where appropriate, a P&C representative.
 These should be paid before starting any activity.
 If this is not possible, the latest date for payment is by Week 3.

-This fee provides resources and assistance over and above what the State Government provides to schools.
+These fees provide resources, internet connectivity and assistance over and above what the State Government provides to schools.

 The annual school magazine provides a record of the year’s school life and is greatly valued by past and present students.